oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 Ivy obviously wouldn't take that well.
 She might fight back, but this is NEphtha the jerkass bigotted asshole we are talking here.

+## Trivia

+- I decided that I want him to be this bigoted cus we need some anti-woke crap.
+- In the future, I plan to make him just a jerkass.
+Not evil like [RXe](RXe.md) but a jerkass.

 #airconditioner #etherean #triplex